 In terms of your health, stamina is perhaps the most important aspect of fitness.
-Aerobic fitness – or more correctly – cardiorespiratory fitness, relates to the efficiency of your heart and lungs.
+Aerobic fitness (or cardiovascular fitness) relates to the efficiency of your heart and lungs.
 Someone who is aerobically fit is not only more able to get through that workout video without giving up, they are also able to deal with daily tasks, stresses and strains without feeling burned out by the end of the day.
 But despite its name, you don’t have to ‘do aerobics’ to get aerobically fit.
 Star jumps and grapevines are fine, if that’s your thing, but if not, you can gain and maintain stamina through any number of activities – most commonly ones that use the large muscles of the legs and body, require large amounts of oxygen and are prolonged and repetitive.

 Working out for increased stamina